e-governance-academy/CTAC/README.md

 * **The community-building objective:** The platform enable a user to join the community of people interested in anticorruption activities and to receive the information related to this area.

 The platform has four main functionalities accessible by pressing buttons: **“LEARN”, “TEST“, “REPORT“, “BE INVOLVED“** (NB! the titles are subject to change).
 These press buttons lead to the main modules of the platform.
-In additional functionalities:
+Additional functionalities:
 *	newsfeed and news archive about advocacy activities;
 *	project- and platform-related information with logos of partners and funding institutions;
 *	brief statistics on reporting visualized graphically;